 We strive to understand the interaction behaviors of these IDRs and elucidate their roles in regulating transcription under normal and disease conditions, with an initial focus on the mechanisms of transcription control by chimeric oncogenic transcription factors.
 IDRs are ubiquitous in eukaryotic proteomes, e.g., they constitute nearly 50% of the human proteome.
 They are referred to as the “dark proteome” and perform functions in numerous essential cellular processes besides transcription with unclear mechanisms.
 Further putting a spotlight on IDRs are many recent discoveries on functionally relevant liquid-liquid phase separation in the cell, which is often driven by IDR-mediated biomolecular interactions.
 By investigating the IDRs involved in transcription, we aim to ultimately reach a predictive understanding of sequence-interaction-function relationships of the entire dark proteome.
 Our research will also shed new light on the molecular mechanisms of different cancers and suggest new therapeutic strategies.

 Complex biomolecular transactions, such as those involved in transcriptional regulation, are often highly dynamic, reversible, and heterogeneous.
 An in-depth mechanistic understanding of these transactions often requires visualizing biomolecules one at a time with high spatiotemporal resolution.
-To this end, we will develop novel live-cell and in vitro single-molecule imaging methods and combine them with genome editing, biochemical, genomic, proteomic, and bioinformatic approaches in our research.
+To this end, we develop novel single-molecule imaging methods and combine them with genome editing, biochemical, genomic, and proteomic approaches in our research.